Professional wrestling strikes: Skin the cat

 This defensive maneuver is used when a wrestler is thrown over the top rope.
-While being thrown over, the wrestler grabs the top rope with both hands and holds on so that they ends up dangling from the top rope but not landing on the apron or floor.
-The wrestler then proceeds to lift their legs over their head and rotates their body back towards the ring to go back over the top rope and into the ring, landing in the ring on their feet.
+While being thrown over, the wrestler grabs the top rope with both hands and holds on so that they end up dangling from the top rope but not landing on the apron or floor.
+The wrestler then proceeds to lift their legs over their head and rotates their body back toward the ring to go back over the top rope and into the ring, landing in the ring on their feet.
 The wrestler can also perform a head scissor hold or a type of kick to strike an opponent on the inside to throw them over.
 A wrestler may deploy this tactic in a Royal Rumble or Battle Royal match to save themself from being eliminated, or to set up another springboard maneuver or a top rope maneuver in a normal match.
 This move was made famous by Ricky "The Dragon" Steamboat and Shawn Michaels.

 Illegal attacks

 In kayfabe, any attack meant to incapacitate or disable an opponent is theoretically an offense punishable by disqualification in regular singles or team matches.
 Typically performed when the referee is disabled or otherwise distracted.
-However, most of these attacks are legal in hardcore or no-disqualification matches.
+Most of these attacks are legal in hardcore or no-disqualification matches.